4.1 Properties of Root Functions and Their Graphs

 .

-NOTE: This transforms the graph ofto
+NOTE: This transforms the graph of

 .

 Proof.
-As usual, we `build’ the graph of starting with the graph of
+As usual, we `build’ the graph of

 one step at a time.
 First, we consider the graph of